World's Fair of Money Sweepstakes Official Rules

 V. PRIZE(S)

-Five (5) winners will receive: One (1) Family four pack of tickets to attend the World's Fair of Money on a show date of their choosing on August 14th - 18th, at the Pennsylvania Convention Center, 1101 Arch Street, 19107.
+One (1) Family four pack of tickets to attend the World's Fair of Money on a show date of their choosing on August 14th - 18th, at the Pennsylvania Convention Center, 1101 Arch Street, 19107.

-Tickets will be available for pick up at Will-Call on the chosen day of the show.
+Tickets will be available for pick up at Will-Call on August 14th and 15th.
 Winner must present a valid photo I.D. in order to pick up the tickets!
+Grand Prize will be mailed out to confirmed winner directly from the station.

+APPROXIMATE RETAIL VALUE OF GRAND PRIZE: The approximate retail value ("ARV") of grand prize is $147.00.

-APPROXIMATE RETAIL VALUE OF EACH PRIZE: The approximate retail value ("ARV") of each prize is $32.00.
+APPROXIMATE RETAIL VALUE OF OTHER PRIZES: The approximate retail value ("ARV") of each prize is $32.00.
 The ARV's of all prizes are furnished by Prize Provider.
 If the actual value of the prize is less than stated approximate retail value, the difference will not be awarded.

 All expenses not specifically provided for herein are the winner's sole responsibility.
 Some restrictions may apply.